York Park: Hawthorn Football Club

 are the AFL club with the longest tenancy at York Park, having played up to four relocated home games per season at the venue since 2001, and having exclusivity over the ground since the mid-2000's.
-In 2025 the club extended its partnership with the stadium to the end of the 2027 season.
+The club made repeated extensions of its partnership with the venue, culminating in agreement that will last to the end of the 2027 season.
+In 2026 the AFL ended Hawthorn's practice of playing home games at York Park beyond the expiration of the deal in 2027.
 As of the end of the 2024 season, Hawthorn have won 61 of the 82 premiership matches it has played at the venue, one of the league's most successful win-loss records.

 Tasmania Football Club

-Hawthorn's tenancy at York Park is expected to end in 2027.
-From 2028 the stadium will be the shared home ground of the Tasmania Football Club (nicknamed the Devils), who are scheduled to begin competing in the league in the 2028 season.
-The club will split home games between the venue and the proposed Macquarie Point Stadium in Hobart.
+As part of the AFL ending Hawthorn's tenancy at York Park in 2027, the league cited the need for the venue to become a home ground to the Tasmania Football Club (nicknamed the Devils), who enter the competition in 2028.
+The Devils will initially split home games between York Park and Bellerive Oval in Hobart, before shifting Hobart-based matches to the proposed Macquarie Point Stadium in 2031.